xeon123/KCNA-notes/6 Telemetry and Observability.md

-**Observability** refers to the ability to determine a system's internal state by examining its outputs, primarily gathered through **telemetry**.
-This telemetry includes **logs, metrics, traces, and alerts**.
+# Telemetry and observability

 - **Observability** ensures accurate monitoring and efficient issue detection in cloud-native environments.
 - The **three pillars**—**logs**, **metrics**, and **traces**—each offer distinct insights into system performance and health.
-	- Logs provide a record of events that have occurred within an application or system
+  - **Logs** provide a record of events that have occurred within an application or system
-	- Metrics offer quantitative measurements of performance and behavior
+  - **Metrics** offer quantitative measurements of performance and behavior
-	- Traces allow for the visualization of complex interactions between microservices.
+  - **Traces** allow for the visualization of complex interactions between microservices.
 - **Alerts** complement these pillars by providing early warnings of potential failures, ensuring high availability and quick problem resolution.
 - By analyzing these outputs, developers and operators can gain insights into how their system is behaving, identify issues, and make data-driven decisions.
 - OpenTracing and OpenTelemetry primarily operate in the application layer of a software system.
 They provide APIs and tools for instrumenting applications to collect tracing and telemetry data, allowing developers to understand how their code behaves in production environments.

-# 🔍 **Types of Telemetry:**
+## Types of Telemetry

 1. **Logs**
     - Logs are primarily used to output messages from programs, applications, and processes.
 These messages can include errors, warnings, debug information, or other events that occur during execution.
 Logs provide valuable insights into system behavior, helping developers and operators troubleshoot issues, identify trends, and optimize performance.